rap68/rap68.github.io/README.md

 ## Limitations

-- Geolocation may take a few seconds to lock; wait for confirmation message.
+- Geolocation may take a few seconds to lock
 - Accuracy depends on device and surroundings (usually ±5–15 meters).
 - No map preview or real-time tracking (by design — minimal and offline-friendly)